bochen0909/lshvec-upcxx/README.md

 ## Compare to FastText version

-* Pure c++, less dependence
+* Pure C++, less dependence
 * Use C++ instead of python to make hash function
-* Hash codes of kmers are computed during training.
+* Hash code is computed during training.
 (FastText version needs to save hashed kmers in file which requires big space.)
 * Initialize fast.
-(FastText version builds dictionary before training which takes long time before training)
+(FastText version builds dictionary before training which takes super long time for big data)
-* Use openmp instead of thread.
+* Use openmp instead of pthread.

 ## License